acquia/blt/docs/tech-architect/deploy.rst

 ----------------------

-Instead of performing these deployments manually, you can enlist the help of a CI tool, such as the Acquia Cloud pipelines feature, Travis CI, or Jenkins.
+Instead of performing these deployments manually, you can enlist the help of a CI tool, such as the Cloud Platform pipelines feature, Travis CI, or Jenkins.
 This will allow you to generate deployment artifacts whenever code is merged into a given branch.
 For information about configuring a CI tool, see :doc:`/blt/tech-architect/ci/`.